Long-term Hydrodynamic Simulations on the Planetesimals Trapped in the First-order Mean Motion Resonances

 \subsection{Resonance Trapping}

 For two bodies in the coplanar orbits, if at least one of the resonant arguments

-is in a libration and oscillates about either $0$ or $\pi$, we say they are in the $p:(p + q)$ mean motion resonance \citep{1999ssd..book.....M}.
+is in a libration and oscillates about either $0$ or $\pi$, we say they are in the $p:(p + q)$ MMR \citep{1999ssd..book.....M}.
 The subscripts $i$ and $o$ denote the inner and outer bodies, respectively, and $\lambda$ is the mean longitude and $\varpi$ is the longitude of pericenter.
 The nominal resonance location, defined by

 provides an approximate location for the $p:(p + q)$ exterior resonance.

 In this study, we focus on the $j:(j+1)$ first-order exterior resonances.
 The equations of motion for the outer body are \citep{1985Icar...62...16W, 1999ssd..book.....M}